t-mart/monoff/README.md

 # ![monoff](docs/monoff.png) monoff - Turn off your monitors on Windows

-monoff is a Windows program that turns off/sleeps your monitors -- that's it.
+monoff is a Windows program that turns off/sleeps your monitors – that's it.
 When you move your mouse or press a key on the keyboard, they'll turn back on again.

-There's no magic to it.
+- **Simple**: There's no magic to it.
 It works the same way as if you'd left your computer inactive for however many minutes.
+- **Portable**: Everything about it is self-contained in the .exe and does not require an installer.
+You can even run it from a USB stick.
+- **Convenient**: I wrote this program because I purchased some monitors whose power switches were hard to reach.
+Now, I can just click an icon in my taskbar.
+- **Safe**: This program is open-source, and you can inspect the code and build it yourself.

 You can also specify a delay before the monitors turn off, so that you can safely remove your hand from your mouse, for example.

-I wrote this program because I purchased some monitors whose power switches were hard to reach.
-Now, I can just click an icon in my taskbar.
+It defaults to 50 milliseconds.

 ## Installation